SCDerox/simple-directory-to-s3-backup/README.md

 1. Clone this repo: `git clone https://github.com/SCDerox/simple-directory-to-s3-backup.git`
 2. Install dependencies `npm ci`
 3. Set up a S3-Bucket on AWS
-4. Create a configuration-file called `config.json` in the cloned directory and change the configure parameters (explained below).
+4. Create a configuration-file called `config.json` in the cloned directory and change the configured parameters ( explained below).
 5. Then start the script as described below.

 ## Start the system